 At Smart CSOs Lab we have started work on our Pathways to the Great Transition project.
 Part of this project is a research dialogue — we will engage researchers and practitioners on two guiding questions:

 The more often you repeat something, the more likely it is that the idea sticks.
 For example, the most active ‘Feel the Bern’ supporters distributed thousands of messages describing Hillary Clinton as a neoliberal evil that had to be avoided at all costs.
 This seems to have influenced many of the millions of young activists who gathered around Bernie Sanders’ U.S. presidential candidacy.
-It is well-documented that many of these Sanders supporters did not vote for Hillary at the US elections.
-One of the frequent reasons stated by non-voters was: "it doesn't matter for who you vote, it’s just the lesser of two evils".

 Four philosophers concluded that the concept of utopia is outdated.
 We don't agree.
 Do you?

 Answering the question as to what contribution civil society can make towards social and economic transformation should involve an analysis of the political and economic framework (external factors) and a differentiated and honest examination of the composition of civil society (internal factors).
-It should also delve into how external and internal factors intertwine and, in part, amplify each other – as complex as this may be.

 Since the early days when we discussed setting up the Smart CSOs Lab, the million-dollar-question has been: Is there any realistic chance that established professional NGOs adopt the key Smart CSOs insights and become effective change agents for the Great Transition?
 Or are these organisations too much stuck in the system and are our efforts to change them doomed to fail?